 Finally, you’ll need to decide between black-and-white and color scanning.
 It actually makes sense to scan even black-and-white originals in color.
 Not only will you retain the warmer tones frequently found in the original images, but you’ll have more flexibility when editing the resulting files.

 Inevitably, scanned images will have flaws you’d like to eliminate.
-While there is no shortage of inexpensive photo editing software, my tool of choice for several years has been Photoshop Elements ($59.99 on Amazon.com), available for both PC and Mac, which delivers most of the high-tech features of the professional $500 Photoshop program.
+While there is no shortage of inexpensive photo editing software, my tool of choice for several years has been Photoshop Elements ($99.99 on Adobe, check price on Amazon), available for both PC and Mac, which delivers most of the high-tech features of the professional $500 Photoshop program.

 The Autocorrect feature generally does a nice job boosting saturation, fixing color problems and sharpening your image.
 If you’re not satisfied with the results, there are easy-to-use controls for adjusting these parameters.
 I find the Adjust Color Cast tool especially useful – you click on a spot that’s supposed to be black, white or gray and the software automatically adjusts the overall color tone to match.
 The Healing Brush tool is another extraordinarily useful feature: you brush over flaws in an image and the program intelligently fixes them based on the surrounding area.
 Another time-saving feature when dealing with scanned images is the Dust and Scratches filter, a highly customizable tool that can fix image flaws without obliterating detail.

 To be honest, between the scanning and the tweaking, turning your photos into good-looking digital images is going to take a little time.
 It certainly makes sense to be selective about which images are worth preserving out of the stack of photos in your drawer.
-I tend to tackle this task in the evening, while watching mediocre TV – it’s not hard to multitask when Two and a Half Men is on.
-And every photo you rescue from shoebox limbo becomes a valued keepsake not just for you, but your entire family.
+Every photo you rescue from shoebox limbo becomes a valued keepsake not just for you, but your entire family.